houzelb/osrd/front/README.md

 You may also want to explore the documentation of the test framework [Playwright](https://playwright.dev/).
-For example, try launching each test independently using `yarn playwright test --ui`, debug a test with `yarn playwright test --debug`, or launch a specified test of a specified test file with a specified browser once with for example `yarn playwright test 011-op-times-and-stops-tab.spec.ts -g "should correctly set and display times and stops tables" --project=firefox  --retries=0`.
+For example, try launching each test independently using `npm run playwright test --ui`, debug a test with `npm run playwright test --debug`, or launch a specified test of a specified test file with a specified browser once with for example `npm run playwright test 011-op-times-and-stops-tab.spec.ts -g "should correctly set and display times and stops tables" --project=firefox  --retries=0`.

 ## Design rules